mmkar5/Missing_Residue_Finder_fromPDB/README.md

-  -i I          Enter input filepath containg pdb_ids in each line -all_in_path  uses all the mmCIF files in the given path as input, ignores -i -path PATH    Enter the path where the mmCIF input files are present, or will be dowloaded in -o O          Enter output filepath, if ouput to be saved in a file -seq          obtain sequence of pdb coordinates in single line with missing residues as small letters -res          obtain the missing residues
+  -i I          Enter input filepath containg pdb_ids in each line -all_in_path  uses all the mmCIF files in the given path as input, ignores -i -path PATH    Enter the path where the mmCIF input files are present, or will be dowloaded in -o O          Enter output filepath, if output to be saved in a file -seq          obtain sequence of pdb coordinates in single line with missing residues as small letters -res          obtain the missing residues
   -num          obtain the positions of the missing residues in the pdb(mmCIF) file